MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Compliance/Update-MgComplianceEdiscoveryCaseTag.md

   - `[LastModifiedDateTime <DateTime?>]`: The date and time the tag was last modified.
   - `[Parent <IMicrosoftGraphEdiscoveryTag>]`: tag

-CREATEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
-For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+This property is read-only.
-    - `[Id <String>]`: Unique identifier for the identity.
+    - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-INPUTOBJECT `<IComplianceIdentity>`: Identity Parameter
+INPUTOBJECT <IComplianceIdentity>: Identity Parameter
   - `[CaseId <String>]`: key: id of case
   - `[CaseOperationId <String>]`: key: id of caseOperation
   - `[CustodianId <String>]`: key: id of custodian